 The décor of the Royal China in Queensway had been an unchanging fixture for many years, its distinctive gold and black lacquer room featuring in a scene in the excellent 2000 movie Sexy Beast.
 Finally the owners invested in a refurbishment, the restaurant reopening in December 2011 after a multi-month refit.
 The new dining room looks spookily like the old one, though with the partitions between tables removed.
 I am not sure this is an improvement, as the room now is just one cavernous space.
 In place of the gold and black lacquer panelled walls are now, er, gold and black lacquer panelled walls, albeit with some slightly different patterns.
-I gather that the kitchen is now bigger.
+I gather that the kitchen is now bigger, and in July 2015 the prices were increased sligfhtly.

 The menus have been reprinted, but little else seems different.
 The garnish for the prawns with cashew nut dish was a little different, but the dish was of the same standard.
 The staff still seems unable to bring starters to the table at the same time.
 Honey-barbecued pork was tasty, with a good sweet soy-based sauce and generous slices of pork, and gai lan was as good as ever.
 Just as before, if you order a beer it will arrive either within seconds or (more likely) not at all.
-The bill was £40 a head including drinks.
 The upshot is that very little appears to have changed: in the case of The Royal China, I’ll take that as a good result.

 The Royal China raised the standard of Chinese cooking in London, and to this day is better than anything in Chinatown.
 Go either at lunch for dim sum (for which you cannot book) or for the evening meal (where booking is wise, as this is seriously popular with the Chinese community).
 The decor makes the place look like a 1970s disco, but the food is the thing.
 Service is extremely efficient in this large operation, but don't expect it to be cuddly.